This post may contain affiliate links (read more)

 The relationship I referred to in near miss number 1 saw me leave with several thousand pounds of credit card debt.
 My ex had a terrible credit record with a default so creditors wouldn’t touch him with a barge pole.
 Stupid, naïve me took out credit in my name to fund all the things we couldn’t afford to keep up the materialistic lifestyle he was accustomed to.

 When we split up, he agreed to do the decent thing and pay me back for the debt in monthly installments.
-Of course that stopped as quickly as it started and I was lumbered the results of my own stupidity.
+Do you think he did?
+Nope, of course not – result of my own stupidity I suppose.

 Don’t take on credit for anyone else – no matter who it is or what it’s for.
 You’re not helping them, you’re allowing them to continue burying their head in the sand and not dealing with their problems head on.
 There are other ways to help someone without bailing them out and risking lumbering yourself with the problems instead.